Yandex Cloud

 How do I connect to a non-public host in Yandex Cloud?How do I connect to a non-public host in Yandex Cloud?

-Connect to a host from a VM in Yandex Cloud hosted in the same cloud network, or add a new cluster host with public access and connect to a non-public host through it.
+Connect to a host from a Yandex Cloud VM residing in the same cloud network, or add a new publicly accessible host to the cluster and use it to connect to the non-public host.

 Can I connect to a public cluster without SSL?Can I connect to a public cluster without SSL?

-No. You can only connect to public hosts using an SSL connection.
-For more information, see the documentation.
+No. You can only connect to public hosts over SSL.
+For more information, see this guide.

 Here is the full text of the error: